VA New Philadelphia Clinic

-About New Philadelphia VA Clinic
+About VA New Philadelphia Clinic

 Veterans and military members can get a wide range of outpatient services at the New Philadelphia VA Clinic in Ohio.
 It’s in a commercial sector of New Philadelphia.
 They have outpatient addiction treatment, including medication assisted treatment (MAT), as well as mental health support, primary medical care, and toxic exposure screening.